Once the claim form has been 'served', you have to wait to see what the defendant decides to do. What happens next depends entirely on them.

 You can either accept or reject the defendant's offer.

-If you decide to accept the defendant's offer then fill in the Form N225 - Request for judgment and reply to admission(specified amount) that you were sent by the court.
+If you decide to accept the defendant's offer then fill in the Form N225/N227 Request for Judgement that you were sent by the court.

 Tick section B. Inside section B tick the box marked 'I accept the defendant's proposal to pay'.